2 April 2015

 When completed, the project will include the installation of some 260kW of rooftop solar PV, as well as new LED lighting.
 Autonomous Energy estimates the annual electricity savings achieved through the solar and lighting upgrades will be equivalent to the energy needs of 200 houses.

-The installation of new LED lighting was able to generate tradeable energy savings certificates under the NSW Government's Energy Savings Scheme to offset the cost of the replacement.
+The installation of new LED lighting was able to generate tradable energy savings certificates under the NSW Government's Energy Savings Scheme to offset the cost of the replacement.

 ABOUT COL CRAWFORD